jlstewart12/Transit-Data-Application/README.md

     * When following the Maven project tutorial, set ```mongodb.uri``` to the port associated with the MySQL container.
 ## Data Analysis
-After running the application for several hours, the API data is analyzed within the [MBTAtransitAPI](/src/MBTAtransitAPI.ipynb) notebook.
+After running the application for several hours, the API data is analyzed within the <a href="https://github.com/jlstewart12/Transit-Data-Application/blob/main/src/MBTAtransitAPI.ipynb" target="_top">MBTAtransitAPI</a> notebook.